Elizabeth-M-M/Liz-s-Toy-Problem/README.md

 ## Speed Detector

 ### About the program
+This program is able to print if speed is within appropriate limits and place a penalty if above the speed limit specified.

 - An input of car's speed is required.
 - The speed limit is set at 70.
 - It prints "Ok" if speed of car is less than speed limit.